 When it comes to stroke, sex and gender matter.

 “We have known for many years that women experience different stroke risk factors, interactions with the health system, diagnoses, treatments, and outcomes,” says Dr. Amy Yu, an Associate Professor at the University of Toronto and stroke neurologist at Sunnybrook Research Institute.
+Until now, most stroke research studies (like those in other medical disciplines) have largely involved men.

 And, yet, cisgender men don’t have menstrual periods or get pregnant or take oral contraceptives or go through menopause.
 Men don’t experience some health conditions – migraines, for example – at the same rate as women.
 Stroke looks different in men and women.